At a Glance

 ✨Research the Organisation

-Familiarise yourself with The Borgen Project's history, achievements, and current initiatives.
-Being knowledgeable about their work will not only impress the interviewers but also help you articulate how you can contribute to their goals.
+Familiarise yourself with The Borgen Project's work, achievements, and current initiatives.
+Being knowledgeable about their campaigns and impact will demonstrate your commitment and help you answer questions more effectively.

 ✨Highlight Relevant Skills

-Since this role focuses on nonprofit leadership, be prepared to discuss any leadership or organisational skills you possess.
-Share examples of how you've led projects or worked collaboratively in teams, especially in volunteer settings.
+Since this role focuses on nonprofit leadership, be prepared to discuss any skills or experiences that relate to leadership, teamwork, and advocacy.
+Think of examples where you've successfully led a project or worked collaboratively to achieve a goal.

 ✨Prepare Thoughtful Questions

 At the end of the interview, you'll likely have the chance to ask questions.
-Prepare thoughtful inquiries about the programme, the organisation's future plans, or how they measure success.
+Prepare thoughtful inquiries about the programme, the organisation's future goals, or how you can contribute.
 This shows your interest and engagement with the role.